rhinoswirl/webostv-research/ops/pmlogd-logging.md

 pmlogDaemon logs only topics and events of those topics listed in `/etc/PmLogDaemon/whitelist.txt`.

+Its configuration can be managed in `/etc/pmlog.d/`.

-Not all events are sent to this logger.
-For example, `console.log`s are not logged here.
+[I am not sure if all events are sent to this logger.
+I think that, for example, `console.log`s are not logged here.]

 In old versions of webOS (how old?) and in non-prod builds of pmlogDaemon it is possible to change the behaviour of pmlogd to enabling logging of all logs by running the following commands.